MTG/acousticbrainz-client/README.md

 ~/.abzsubmit/abzsubmit.conf
 ~/.abzsubmit/filelog.sqlite

-If you want to have a custom location of the extractor file, you can edit your `~/.abzsubmit.conf` file.
+If you want to `abzsubmit` to look in a custom location for your extractor program, you can edit your `~/.abzsubmit.conf` file.
 Add or edit the section that looks like this:

 ```